reskir/reskir.github.io/about.md

 <b><a href="/assets/docs/kiril_abaskin_cv.pdf">kiril_abaskin_cv.pdf</a></b>

-### Heads up on where I've worked
+### Heads up on my commits

+-   Created and organized monorepo project for shared packages <a href="https://coherentsolutions.com">@Coherent Solutions</a>
--   Developed mobile version of SPA web application for inventory and single product pages <a href="https://1stdibs.com">@1stdibs</a>
+-   Developed mobile version of SPA web application for inventory and single product pages <a href="https://1stdibs.com">@1stDibs</a>
--   Improved indexability and drive traffic to our platform by implementing different SEO strategies and products <a href="https://1stdibs.com">@1stdibs</a>
+-   Improved indexability and drive traffic to our platform by implementing different SEO strategies and products <a href="https://1stdibs.com">@1stDibs</a>
 -   Build HTML5 ads for main UK, Spain, Scandinavian and Lithuanian publishers and brands: Sky, Aftonbladet, TheGuardian <a href="https://adform.com">@Adform</a>
 -   Created and maintained with a team of developers UI library for around 23 internal products <a href="https://adform.com">@Adform</a>

 <br />
-This is what I'm using for creating solid, maintainable and scalable web applications
+This is what I'm using for creating easily maintainable and scalable web applications

 #### for data and state management